 - In a 6-quart Dutch oven or soup pot set over medium heat, melt 2 tablespoons of the butter.
 Add the chopped onion, celery, and garlic, stir to combine.
 Cook the vegetables, stirring occasionally, until they are soft but not browned, about 5 minutes.

-- Reduce the heat to low, sprinkle the flour over the vegetables and stir, cooking for 1-2 minutes to incorporate the flour.
+- Reduce the heat to low, and add the remaining 2 tablespoons of butter and when it has melted sprinkle the flour over the vegetables and stir, cooking for 1-2 minutes to incorporate the flour.

 - Add the chicken broth, tomatoes, tomato paste, dried thyme, and sugar.
 Increase the heat to medium and bring to a boil.
 Partially cover the pot and cook the soup, stirring occasionally until the vegetables are tender, for 15 minutes.